shukla-arya/Invisible_TakeHome/README.md

 ## Features
 - Develops a REST service that would be used by a bank.
-- Utilizes AI-driven development practices to leverage tools for design and implementation.
+- Utilizes AI-driven development practices for design and implementation.
 - Contains a usage log for when AI intervention was supplemented.

 ## Technology Stack